pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 Step 5: Run your command

 Now to the fun part!
-With your environment set up, try it out by listing all of the S3 buckets in your AWS account as shown below.
+With your environment set up, try it out by listing all of the S3 buckets in your AWS account.
 Start by running the `aws s3 ls` command as normal, making sure that the environment that you're working from does not have any AWS credentials configured.
 You should see the following response:

 ```
 $ aws s3 ls